SPOTLIGHT

 SNAPSHOT

-3. Predoctoral internship is a requirement for the APA accredited doctoral program.
+1. Pennsylvania: Predoctoral internship is a part of the APA accredited doctoral program.
 The predoctoral internship is automatically accepted as satisfying 1 of the 2 years of supervised experience.

 FOCUS- PSYPACT

-2. Data presented regarding PSYPACT is current through December 31, 2021.
-For the latest information, please visit www. psypact.org.
+2. Data presented regarding PSYPACT is current through December 31, 2022.
+For the latest information, please visit www.psypact.org.

 FOCUS- EPPP